Wooden Chairs on a beach

 • Remember that payments for Medicare health coverage will be deducted from your Social Security payments.

 When you decide to start receiving your Social Security benefits and whether you continue to work after starting your Social Security benefits matter.
 When you get closer to retirement age, you will want to check your income record for your 35 highest paid years.
-You may decide to work additional years in order to:
+You may decide to work additional years to:

-• Replace a low-income year with a higher income year
+• Replace a low-income year with a higher income year.

-• Replace a zero-income year with a higher income year
+• Replace a zero-income year with a higher income year.

 • Increase your payments if you delay starting the benefit beyond your full retirement age, up to age 72.